This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Allow shopping, experts say, but give employees guidelines on safety and productivity

-Cyber Monday 2016 won't just be the largest shopping day of the year: It will be the most lucrative online shopping day in history, with an estimated $91.6 billion in online holiday purchases, reports Adobe Digital Insights (ADI), a division of the San Jose, Calif., based computer software company.
+Cyber Monday is expected to be a very lucrative online shopping day, with an estimated $107.4 billion in online holiday purchases, reports Adobe Digital Insights (ADI), a division of the San Jose, Calif., based computer software company.

 Much of that shopping will occur at work on company-owned devices.